RobertsBatars/ai-node-builder/node_creation_guide.md

 ### Enhanced StringArrayCreatorNode Example

-The `StringArrayCreatorNode` demonstrates the load-time configuration pattern with three widget controls:
+The `StringArrayCreatorNode` demonstrates the load-time configuration pattern with four widget controls:

 - **wait_toggle**: Controls whether to wait for inputs (`do_not_wait` behavior)
 - **dependency_toggle**: Controls dependency pulling behavior
 - **single_item_passthrough**: When true, outputs single items directly instead of arrays
+- **accumulate**: When false (default), uses only latest input; when true, accumulates all inputs

 ### Key Principles for Dynamic Socket Configuration